King William County personal injury attorneys

 - Dog attacks: King William residents love their dogs.
 From retired military service dogs, to working dogs, to cute family pets, these descendants of wolves have teeth and will bite.
 Children and the elderly are at highest risk for serious injuries from a dog attack.

 - Water injuries: Being bordered by two rivers means there’s high potential for water-related injuries in King William.
 Drowning, near-drowning, head and spine injuries, and slip-and-falls are all common by the water.

-If you’ve been injured in an accident in King William County, we recommend that you speak to a local personal injury attorney to find out your options.
+If you’ve been injured or lost a loved one in an accident in King William County, we recommend that you speak to a local personal injury attorney to find out your options.
 You may need money for your medical bills, lost wages, property damage, pain and suffering, and more.